MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-shortcuts.md

 :::image type="content" source="media\lakehouse-shortcuts\create-lakehouse-schortcut.png" alt-text="Screenshot showing how to create a shortcut for a table or file from the lakehouse explorer.":::

-After a shortcut is created, you can differentiate a regular file or table from the shortcut from it's properties.
+After a shortcut is created, you can differentiate a regular file or table from the shortcut from its properties.
 The properties have a **Shortcut Type** parameter that indicates the item is a shortcut.

 ## Access Control for shortcuts